servotronix/stxros/README.md

 ## **Introduction**

- The STX-Controller will allow us to move and communicate with out robots by writing or changing the command node 'moveit_node' or by moving the robot in the 'Rviz' simulation.
+ The STX-Controller will allow us to move and communicate with our robots by writing (or editing) the 'moveit_node' or by moving the robot in the 'Rviz' simulation.

  The communication is throw a TCP-Telnet/UDP protocols, in which the MC is the server and the other nodes: 'arm_controller', 'stx_joint_state_publisher' and